wetryingtodorock/getblock-docs/en/rpc-service/btg/json-rpc/btg_walletcreatefundedpsbt.md

 ---
-title: btg:walletcreatefundedpsbt \[POST\] {disallowed}
+title: walletcreatefundedpsbt  {disallowed} - Bitcoin Gold
-description: Creates and funds a transaction in the Partially Signed Transactionformat.Implements the Creator and Updater roles.
+description: Example code for the walletcreatefundedpsbt  {disallowed} json-rpc method. Сomplete guide on how to use walletcreatefundedpsbt  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters